ArasLabs/auto-workflow-launch/README.md

-# Automatic Workflow Branching
+# Automatic Workflow Launch

-The Automatic Workflow Branching project demonstrates automatic workflow branching based on a property of the controlled item.
+The Automatic Workflow Launch project demonstrates the launching of a workflow from a server event or action.

 #### How it works
-A method is attached to an automatic activity as an OnActivate server event.
-When the workflow is started, the automatic activity is activated and the method finds the controlled item.
-It then reads the Plant property, finds the corresponding path and sets that path to be the default.
+A method is attached to the ItemType as an OnAfterAdd/OnAfterUpdate server event.
+When the item is saved with the Launch Workflow property set to 1, the method finds the Workflow Map by name, then instantiates and starts it.
+The same method is attached to the ItemType as an action, allowing the workflow to be launched using a menu choice.
-The activity then closes and the default path is followed.

 ## Project Details